Edward Jenner: Education and training

-When he was young, he went to school in Wotton-under-Edge at Katherine Lady Berkeley's School and in Cirencester.
-During this time, he was inoculated (by variolation) for smallpox, which had a lifelong effect upon his general health.
-At the age of 14, he was apprenticed for seven years to Daniel Ludlow, a surgeon of Chipping Sodbury, South Gloucestershire, where he gained most of the experience needed to become a surgeon himself.
+When Jenner was young, he went to school in Wotton-under-Edge at Katherine Lady Berkeley's School and in Cirencester.
+During this time, Jenner was inoculated (by variolation) for smallpox, which had a lifelong effect upon his general health.
+At age 13, he was apprenticed for seven years to Daniel Ludlow, a surgeon of Chipping Sodbury, South Gloucestershire, gaining most of the experience needed to become a surgeon himself.

-In 1770, aged 21, Jenner became apprenticed in surgery and anatomy under surgeon John Hunter and others at St George's Hospital, London.
+In 1770, at age 21, Jenner became apprenticed in surgery and anatomy under surgeon John Hunter and others at St George's Hospital, London.
 William Osler records that Hunter gave Jenner William Harvey's advice, well known in medical circles (and characteristic of the Age of Enlightenment), "Don't think; try."
 Hunter remained in correspondence with Jenner over natural history and proposed him for the Royal Society.
 Returning to his native countryside by 1773, Jenner became a successful family doctor and surgeon, practising on dedicated premises at Berkeley.
 In 1792, "with twenty years' experience of general practice and surgery, Jenner obtained the degree of MD from the University of St Andrews".